pennekampster/pennekampster/pages/pubs.md

 ### <a name="articles"></a>journal articles

 #### in press & preprints
-Altermatt F., Fronhofer E. A., Garnier A., Giometto A., Hammes F., Klecka J., Legrand D., Mächler E., Massie T. M., Plebani M., Pennekamp F., Pontarp M., Schtickzelle N., Thuillier V. & Petchey O. L.:
-"Big answers from small worlds: a user's guide for protist microcosms as a model system in ecology and evolution."
-Methods in Ecology and Evolution.

 Pennekamp, Frank, Nicolas Schtickzelle, and Owen L. Petchey.
 2014.
 “Bemovi, Software for Extracting BEhaviour and MOrphology from VIdeos.” bioRxiv, November. doi:10.1101/011072.

+#### 2015

+Altermatt, Florian, Emanuel A. Fronhofer, Aurélie Garnier, Andrea Giometto, Frederik Hammes, Jan Klecka, Delphine Legrand, et al. 2015.
+“Big Answers from Small Worlds:
+A User’s Guide for Protist Microcosms as a Model System in Ecology and Evolution.”
+Methods in Ecology and Evolution 6 (2): 218–31. doi:10.1111/2041-210X.12312.

 #### 2014

 Pennekamp, Frank, Patrícia Garcia-Pereira, and Thomas Schmitt.
 2014.